RachitAgrawal04/Fake-News-Detection/README.md

 Bayes and K-NN model by professors at Dhaka University.
 XG Boost and Random Forrest were the new algorithms which were implemented by professors at LPU.
-The paper made by Harsh Khatter argued about
+The paper made by Rachit agrawal argued about
 SVM being used to solve the problem and proposed a model combining of News Aggregator, Authenticator and Suggestion recommendation.
 Further deep learning